MadhumithraA1426/aicopilot-elder-monitoring/README.md

 ## Dataset
 - UCI "Activity Recognition with Healthy Older People" Dataset
 - Alternative: "AI for Elderly Care and Support" from Kaggle
+- A small `sample.csv` is provided for quick testing only.

 ## How to Run
 - pip install -r requirements.txt